EduardoZepeda/coffee-bytes-hugo/content/posts/opinion/el-nuevo-dios-el-delirante-culto-a-la-ai-en-redes/index.en.md

 Everything I wrote is just to express my displeasure at the idea of treating AI as a deity.
 Doing so brings [megalomaniacal delusions](https://edition.cnn.com/2025/09/05/tech/ai-sparked-delusion-chatgpt) and other [very serious problems](https://www.bbc.com/news/articles/ce3xgwyywe4o), that seem taken from a novel co-written by William Gibson and Clive Barker.

 We must not glorify matrix algorithms, no matter how sophisticated they are.
-AI is nothing more than a mathematical model that predicts the most convenient token, convenient, yes, but just that.
+AI is nothing more than a mathematical model that predicts the most probable token, convenient, yes, but just that.

 Have you tried playing chess against ChatGPT?
 Or have you seen [how AI fails miserably at Winograd schemas](https://www.scielo.cl/scielo.php?pid=S0718-09342025000300451&script=sci_arttext&tlng=en) as soon as you move away from the most popular ones?
 Have you read the code it generates or its low-level proposals?
 It's right there where its inability to reason becomes evident.